georgemarselis-nvi/libcertstore/README.md

 certctl renew --cn ldap.example.com

 # Register a post-renewal notification hook
+# Also registers the service as a consumer of the certificate
 certctl notify --cn ldap.example.com --exec "systemctl restart slapd"

+# Show status, expiry and registered consumers for a certificate
+certctl status --cn ldap.example.com

 # Remove a certificate from the local store only
 certctl remove --cn ldap.example.com